-Welfare Fraud: Wife of Millionaire Lawyer Charged In Virginia
+Welfare Fraud: Wife Of Millionaire Lawyer Charged In Virginia

-An Arlington, Virginia, woman who allegedly collected $100,000-plus in public assistance faces charges of felony welfare fraud and document forgery.
+An Arlington, Virginia, woman who allegedly collected $100,000-plus in public assistance, faces charges of felony welfare fraud and document forgery.

-This suspect, a mother of four, is married to an attorney who was supposedly earning $1.5 million a year in a prestigious D.C. law firm.
+This suspect is married to an attorney who was supposedly earning $1.5 million a year in a prestigious D.C. law firm.

 “Police say a six-month investigation into Helen Agbapuruonwu, 41, found that the mother of four had collected benefits like food stamps and Medicaid assistance for the past six years,” News4, NBC Washington, reported.
 “While Helen was collecting benefits, her husband, Fidelis Agbapuruonwu, was earning $1.5 million per year as a lawyer, according to court documents obtained by News4.”